hyestt/Walmart-Recruiting---Store-Sales-Forecasting/README.md

 Use historical sales data for 45 Walmart stores located in different regions.
 Each store contains many departments.

 ### Target
 Forecast the weekly sales for 99 departments at 45 Walmart stores located in different regions.
+My evaluation procedure is formulated like backtesting for stock trading systems: when predicting the sales of a month, I am only allowed to use all the information available till that month --- cannot peek into the future.

 ### Main File
 Save my main file as mymain.R